ssvlabs/gitbook-docs/operator-user-guides/operator-node/installation.md

 {% hint style="success" %}
 SSV node setup is also available using [eth-docker](https://eth-docker.net/Support/SSV/) and [Stereum Launcher](https://stereum.net/), so you can use those if you prefer.

+We also have an example repository - [ssv-stack](https://github.com/ssvlabs/ssv-stack) which is has `docker-compose` template to quickly run SSV node with observability stack.
 {% endhint %}

 ### System Requirements